jrelo/SimpleLinuxSandbox/README.md

 # SimpleLinuxSandbox
-A simple sandbox using Linux namespaces
+A simple sandbox using Linux namespaces and seccomp for process and syscall isolation.

 ```
 Usage: simple_sandbox [OPTIONS] COMMAND